Indiana man is found guilty of murder in the 2017 killings of 2 teenage girls

 McLeland said an unspent bullet found between the teens’ bodies “had been cycled through” Allen’s .40-caliber Sig Sauer handgun.
 An Indiana State Police firearms expert told the jury her analysis tied the round to Allen’s handgun.

-But a firearms expert called by the defense questioned the state police bullet analysis, and attorney Bradley Rozzi dismissed it as a “magic bullet,” saying investigators had made an “apples to oranges” comparison of the unspent round to one fired from Allen’s gun.
+But a firearms expert called by the defense questioned the analysis, and attorney Bradley Rozzi dismissed it as a “magic bullet,” saying investigators had made an “apples to oranges” comparison of the unspent round to one fired from Allen’s gun.

 Allen was arrested in October 2022.
-He had become a suspect after a retired state government worker who volunteered to help police found paperwork in September 2022 showing that Allen had contacted authorities two days after their bodies were found.
+He had become a suspect after a retired state government worker who volunteered to help police in the case found paperwork in September 2022 showing that Allen had contacted authorities two days after the girls’ bodies were found.
 That paperwork indicated that Allen had told an officer he had been on the hiking trail the afternoon the girls went missing, according to testimony.

-Allen’s psychologist at the Westville Correctional Facility said Allen told her he had planned to rape the teens but did not do so after a van passed nearby.
-A man whose driveway passes under the Monon High Bridge said he was driving home from work in his van around that time.
+But Dr. Monica Wala, Allen’s psychologist at the Westville Correctional Facility, said Allen shared details of the crime in some of the confessions, including telling her he slashed the girls’ throats and put tree branches over their bodies.
+She wrote in a report that Allen told her he abandoned his plans to rape the teens when a van passed nearby.
+A man whose driveway passes under the Monon High Bridge testified that he was driving home from work in his van around that time.

 That van, McLeland told jurors in his closing, was a detail “only the killer would know.”